EironeMarian/phpcomment/README.md

-# phpcomment
-Adding comments to blog posts

-comments are stored in json \n security vulnerabilities fixed ( directory validation and XSS ) word filtering
+security vulnerabilities fixed ( directory validation and XSS )

-TO-DO
-rate-limit
-respond to comments
+comments are stored in json

+word filtering